apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**UPDATE: Mercer County Sheriff’s Deputy dies during pursuit**
+**College Board releases new curriculum for AP African American Studies course**

-You can read more about it [here](https://www.kfyrtv.com/2023/12/07/mercer-county-sheriffs-deputy-dies-during-pursuit/).
+You can read more about it [here](https://www.youtube.com/watch?v=n3HINRBVL3Q).

 ## Requirements
 - Python 3.8